 The original PT's center dash area was a busy place.
 After the interior redesign, it was still pretty busy, but it was also easier to deal with during a stereo installation.
 While a 4" double-DIN stereo will not fit (same goes for any receiver with a fold-down face), you can still choose from a wide variety of powerful 2" CD receivers or, if you're travelling disc-free these days, digital media receivers.

 The PT's base system was an AM/FM/CD receiver with an AUX jack and six speakers.
 The optional 7-speaker Boston Acoustics system featured an AM/FM receiver with a built-in 6-disc CD/MP3 player and available Sirius satellite radio.
-You won't find any Boston Acoustics logos in the PT, but if you find an amp under the driver's seat and a subwoofer in the left rear side panel, you'll know that's what you have.
+You won't find any Boston Acoustics logos in the PT, but if you find an amp under the driver's seat and a subwoofer in the left rear side panel, you'll know you have a BA system.

 When you replace the radio, you'll lose the factory Sirius satellite radio and the factory hands-free cell phone interface.
 Thankfully, there are plenty of aftermarket receivers that can give you both.
-If you have the factory amp, there's one minor thing you should be aware of: When you replace the radio, you'll lose the ability to fade the music from front to rear.
+If you have the factory amp, you should know that when you replace the factory radio, you'll lose the ability to fade the music from front to rear.

 In any event, you'll need a special adapter to install your new car stereo.
 There are two of these adapters available.
 The first one, the C2R-CHY4 from PAC lets you integrate the new stereo with your PT's electronics without messing up anything.
 The second adapter, the RP4-CH11 from PAC also lets you keep your steering wheel audio controls and rear seat entertainment controls, if your PT has them.
-We strongly recommend that you purchase one of these adapters, and to make it easier, we'll give you 50% off when you buy it with any car stereo from Crutchfield.
+We strongly recommend that you purchase one of these adapters, and to make it easier, we'll give you a very nice discount when you buy it with any car stereo from Crutchfield.

 A closer look at what's behind the PT's factory stereo (Crutchfield Research Photo)